LawleyClasses/230-spring2017/weekly_materials/week6/week6Exercise.md

 To access them, we'll put this line into the head of the document, in the icons section, above the materialize icons:  `<script src="https://use.fontawesome.com/aff9c5aa74.js"></script>`  Like Google Fonts, this will only work when you're online, since it's accessing an online version of the font.

-The Awesome Fonts site has good documentation and examples for how to include the icons on your page.
+The Font Awesome site has [good documentation and examples for how to include the icons on your page](http://fontawesome.io/examples/).
 Many frameworks use the `<i>` tag, which used to be used for italics, to indicate an icon.
 You can also use the `<span>` tag.
 Either way, since we're using only icons and not text, we'll want to use some ARIA tags to help users with screenreaders use the links.
 Here's what I did for the email icon: `<i class="fa fa-envelope fa-2x" aria-hidden="true" aria-label="email"></i>`.
-The fa class says to use Font Awesome. fa-envelope is the specific icon I want (there's a cheatsheet on their site that shows the names of all the icons), and fa-2x says to make the icon twice as big as the default.
+The fa class says to use Font Awesome, fa-envelope is the specific icon I want (there's a cheatsheet on their site that shows the names of all the icons), and fa-2x says to make the icon twice as big as the default.
 Use the [Font Awesome site](http://fontawesome.io/icons/) to find the names of the three other icons, and add that code to the site, then preview it.
 The icons are there, but we still need to modify the formatting.

 To do this, we'll have to add some styles to the styles.css file.
 We want to add left and right padding to the icons, and we don't want them to be the default link blue.
 Here's what you'll put in the styles.css file: